Micky-angela/quakesmap/the pitch.md

-Developing data products final assignment: destructive quakes detected on earth (from 1951 to 2016)
+App: map of destructive quakes detected on earth from 1951 to 2016
 ========================================================
+title: This testsubtitle: that test
 author: Julio Lahoz-Beneytez
 date: 07 Aug 2017
 autosize: true